Into the Wild with Tom Thomson

 Tom Thomson, on the day he died, had no clue that he would in the next few decades become a national legend and the premier artist of his country.

-Or that his modest body of work would help redefine Canada's identity, in the process transforming the national self-image from a polite and subservient British colony, to an independent country proud of its wilderness landscape and pioneer past.
+Or that his modest body of work would help redefine Canada's identity, in the process transforming the national self-image from a polite and subservient British colony, to an independent country proud of its vast land and independent spirit.

 Thomson's haphazard move brought him to the right place, a stimulating city where he could find employment, enjoy a lively if relatively staid bohemian culture, and form a circle of friends and mentors who would help him transform, in a few short years, from a beginning commercial artist to a working fine artist.

-Thomson also learned from his work as a commercial illustrator, and this day job invested his painting (as it would Winslow Homer's and Edward Hopper's) with decisive composition, clear lights and darks, and assertive color.
+Thomson learned from his work as a commercial illustrator, and this day job invested his painting (as it would Winslow Homer's and Edward Hopper's) with clear light and dark values, and decisive composition.

 Some artists find a special place that becomes inseparable from their work, that supplies inspiration, subjects, and purpose to their painting.